axoflow/axosyslog-core-docs/content/filterx/update-filters.md

 You can [compare values]({{< relref "/filterx/filterx-comparing/_index.md" >}}) and use [boolean operators]({{< relref "/filterx/filterx-boolean/_index.md" >}}) similarly to filters.

-Since all FilterX statements must match a message to pass the FilterX block, often you can change complex boolean filter expressions into multiple, more simple FilterX statements.
+Since all FilterX statements must match a message to pass the FilterX block, you can often replace complex boolean filter expressions with multiple, simple FilterX statements.
 For example, consider the following filter statement:

 ```shell
 filter { host("example1") and program("nginx"); };